StephDigital/Fitvideo/README.md

 # Fitvideo

-This full video background landing page uses HTML, CSS (grid, flexbox).
+This full screen video landing page uses HTML, CSS (grid, flexbox).
 It is also compatible with mobile phones thanks to media queries.
 This landing page is a template created by Stéphane Andre.

 ## Preview